CTripleF/readme-gen/README.md

 ## Description
 This application is intended to take user input and generate a README file that is professional and functional.
+Includes a seperate file for created README files to prevent overwriting root README.

 ## Table of Contents
 *[Installation](#Installation)